 Internal Family Systems therapy (IFS) is an evidenced based therapy modality that has developed over the past 20+ years.
-It is now one of the fastest growing approaches to psychotherapy.
+It is now one of the fastest growing approaches to psychotherapy and coaching.
 IFS is a non-pathological approach to healing, transformation, and personal development.
 It asserts that people can heal and change themselves through tapping into their own inherent resources and wisdom.

 For decades (dating back to Jung in 1913) many therapists and researchers have found that each human being is multifaceted and that there is always more to us than meets the eye.
 Much of which may lie deep in our sub/unconscious, beneath our everyday awareness.
 However, many of us, being multifaceted, can recognize different states of being throughout our lives.
 We may call them moods, sides, facets or parts.